 Upcoming Sunday Programs

-• Our Annual Spring Festival is on Sunday, April 20th, at 10:30 a.m.
-Led by Tom Hoeppner and Sharon Appelquist, we'll celebrate Earth Day and the seasonal renewal of life.
+• Our Annual Spring Festival, led by Tom Hoeppner and Katherine Ross, is April 19th.
+We'll celebrate Earth Day and the seasonal renewal of life.
 Our Sunday School children will display their musical talents and present a short play, and give us colorful spring flowers in hand-painted pots for planting in our home gardens.

 • Eric Zorn, a popular columnist for the Chicago Tribune, speaks on Sunday, April 26th, on “Emanuel or Garcia and Rauner: What Now for Illinois?”
 Zorn will discuss the results of the recent scrappy elections for mayor of Chicago and governor of Illinois.
 He will give his views on what lies ahead for us on such crucial issues as social services, labor relations, economic development, taxes, and pensions.